atsai24/Time-for-Tennis/README.md

 ## Statistical Analysis

-- Null Hypothesis: There is no difference in serve times for High-Pressure and Not-High-Pressure points (sample mean = 19.54)
+- Null Hypothesis: There is no difference in serve times for High-Pressure and Not-High-Pressure points (sample mean = 19.54 seconds)

-- Alternative Hypothesis: The serve times for High-Pressure points is greater than those for Not-High-Pressure points (sample mean > 19.54)
+- Alternative Hypothesis: The serve times for High-Pressure points is greater than those for Not-High-Pressure points (sample mean > 19.54 seconds)

 - &alpha; = 0.05